The question I am most often asked is:

 How did you go to school as a single mom?

-It was the same when it was time to go to grad school.
+It was the same when I enrolled in grad school.
 My boss wanted to create a new position, but certification for the position required a Master's degree.
-Getting my Bachelor's degree was a challenge as a single mom working full-time with one child in tow, what would it be like with three?
+Getting my Bachelor's degree was a challenge as a single mom working full-time with one child in tow, how could I do this with three?

 I know you want to advance in your career and provide more for your family.
-I know you want the security of knowing that if something happened to your job, you would be able to replace that income at the same, or a higher level.
+I know you want the security of knowing that if something happened to your job, you could replace that income at the same, or a higher level.

 Sara Sherman: cheerleader, coach, friend, advisor, guide.
 If you’re a single mom considering pursuing a degree, you need to read this book.
 Increasing your income by advancing your education provides a good role model for your children as well as steering you on a path to a more secure retirement.
 The Single Mom’s Guide to Getting a Degree is a roadmap with concrete directions in an easy-to-follow format.

 Ever since Sara first announced she was writing a book, I’ve been waiting to read it.
 Drawing from her own challenges and triumphs, Sara has gifted us with a masterful blend of practical advice, warmth, case studies, inspiration, statistics, resources, action steps, and insight.
 The breadth of topics in this pleasurable read includes how to: complete the FAFSA; discover one’s passion (and college major); and decide what type of financial assistance to pursue.
 The Single Mom’s Guide to Getting A Degree raises the bar for all of us who aim to empower others to reach their full potential.

 Nancy Paul, founder of Three Wishes College Strategies, author of The Little Book about Scholarships, scholarship judge, consultant, and creator of The Pay Less for College Boot Camp